treethree/facerecognition/README.md

+## Back-end source code you can find it here: https://github.com/treethree/facerecognition-api

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>